-What’s the difference between an Intern, Co-op, and Trainee assignment at Monsanto?
+What’s the difference between an Intern, Co-op, and Trainee assignment ?

 An Internship is a paid, full-time, summer assignment that typically begins in mid-May and ends in mid-August (alternative start/end dates are available for students attending a university with a trimester or quarterly academic system).
 A Co-op role is a paid, full-time, 6-month assignment during which students are not enrolled in university studies on a full-time basis.
 Co-op assignments are available in both the spring (January-June) and fall (June-December) semesters.
 A Trainee role is a paid, full-time 6-16 month training program for new graduates.
 After successful completion of the training program, you will become eligible for a full-time position in U.S. Row Crops Sales, Seed Production, Supply Chain, or Information Technology.